wangxian/wav2lip_288x288/README.md

 # wav2lip_288x288 introduction
 This is a project about talking faces.
-We use288X288 sized facial images for training, which can generate720p, 1080p, 2k,  human videos.
+We use288X288 sized facial images for training, which can generate720p, 1080p, 2k Digital Humanhuman videos.
 We have done the following work:
 1. Add video cutting codes.
 2. Add filelists to generate code.